isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 	stdout: final_output.txt

-Important to note that in the cat tool, we have defined the input to be an array of files.
+It's important to note that in the cat tool, we have defined the input to be an array of files.
-That's like 'cat file.a file.b file.c'.
+The command becomes 'cat file.a file.b file.c'.
 And here we *do* define the output file name.

 OK!
 Let's work these tools into a flow.

 Important note: I developed all these tools on my local machine with small test cases.
-When I was ready to test on the google cloud, the only change I made was adding the docker hint (see below), and moving tool definitions (the cwl files) data into a bucket.
-Then using the google cwl runner.
+When I was ready to test on the google cloud, the only change I made was adding the docker hint (DockerRequirement, see below), and moving tool definitions (the cwl files) data into a bucket.
+It was surprisingly easy to move from the local environment to the cloud.

 The main workflow: